GeorgeNAL/NALathletics-blog/_posts/2020-08-04-pac-12-track-and-field-football.md

 That leaves $242.8 million to cover the rest of schools’ sports programs.

-Earlier blogs have pointed out that college football and track & field are at opposite ends of the ledger: the former is the bigger (only) revenue generator, the latter is the biggest financial loser.
+Our previous blogs have pointed out that college football and track & field are at opposite ends of the ledger: the former is the biggest (only) revenue generator, the latter is (often, usually) the biggest financial loser.
 College track & field loses - not just spends, but loses - millions at the individual school level and hundreds of millions at the nationwide level each year.

 Eight of the Pac-12’s athletics departments (and there actually are 12 schools in the Pac-12) were in the black for the 2018/19 school year.
 University of Washington and the University of Oregon came out the furthest ahead with operating balances of $21.8 million and $19.5 million, respectively.
 At the other end, UCLA and Stanford - who recently [cut many of their non-endowed sports](https://blog.nalathletics.com/2020/07/13/stanford-athletics-program-cuts-endowments) programs - lost $26.2 million and $22.2 million, respectively.